-Sahar Khan is an actress.
-She explores themes of power, perception, and performance, unmasking the strange rituals of selfhood through surreal narratives.
-Her work is textured by an uncompromising commitment to truth and the courage to witness its unfolding in depth.
-Intensity and independence of thought give her work a broad interdisciplinary range.
+Sahar Khan is an actor and writer.
+She explores themes of power, perception, and performance, unmasking the strange rituals of selfhood through narratives.
+Her work is textured by an uncompromising commitment to truth and the courage to witness and embody its unfolding.

 She finds meaning and beauty in pattern-seeking and embodiment as both method and invention.

-She likes the works of Steve Buschemi, Philip Seymour Hoffman, Richard Feynman, Todd Solondz, Lewis Carroll, The Strokes, Sigmund Freud, Carl Jung, and David Hume.
+She enjoys the works of Steve Buschemi, Philip Seymour Hoffman, Sha Rukh Khan, Sridevi, Uta Hagen, Richard Feynman, Todd Solondz, Lewis Carroll, The Strokes, Sigmund Freud, Carl Jung, and David Hume.

 You can reach her at ksahar58 [at] gmail [dot com].
 Support her work on Patreon or subscribe to Sahar Writes.
 For PRFT updates, subscribe at Praxis Residual Field Theory.